 At RPP, we use Blast Motion sensors for the same purpose, and this allows us to help identify and develop athletes’ inefficiencies.
 The only difference is we do not have the ability to collect data from athletes’ in-game at-bats.
 Therefore, we collect data from batting practice at our facility and are still able to get a good picture of what an athlete does well, and what they struggle with.

-If you don’t own a Blast Motion sensor you should.
-We’ve been using Blast sensors for a couple of months now and we are very impressed.
+If you don’t own a Blast Motion baseball sensor, you should.
+We’ve been using Blast sensors for quite some time now and we are very impressed.
 Frankly they are very easy to use and they don’t require calibration prior to hitting.
 The only shortfall we discovered early on was how all the metrics related to each other, which actually prompted this internal write-up.
+Blast reports 3 swing quality scores, Plane, Connection and Rotation, which they also refer to as PCR.
+Their scores (20-80) are based on relative measurements of similar age groups and skill levels.
+The sensor provides 10 pre-contact metrics categorized as follows:

 For eons hitting coaches have focused on mechanics, bat position, elbow position, among other topics related to hitting.
-As technology has weaved its way into many aspects of the game, it’s now apparent that there are two fundamental topics that determine a player’s ultimate potential at the plate: Continue reading “Two Musts for Maximizing Hitting Potential”
+As technology has weaved its way into many aspects of the game, it’s now apparent that there are two fundamental topics on baseball swing that are essential in developing a player’s ultimate potential at the plate: Continue reading “Two Fundamental Topics on the Baseball Swing”

 My prior article on our Secret Sauce at RPP (click here) ended with this “Oh, and making our pitchers as strong and explosive as we can, in all the right places”.
 In this article, I would like to go a little further and review why and how we have been successful in training high performance athletes.
 The truth is, it’s all about mass customization.
 Strength training is science but it’s also art.
 I have heard my partner, Nunzio Signore, say to clients a million times “the body is connected in all parts and ways, a potential issue in one location may very well be due to an issue somewhere else”.
 The reality is that every athlete that walks into our facility needs a different road-map to be the best they can be.
 So here we go with the Top Secret stuff… Continue reading “The Top Secret Part I Left out from the Secret Sauce”